-Earlier today, news broke that Disney has been in on-again, off-again talks to purchase most of 21st Century Fox.
+Last month, news broke that Disney has been in on-again, off-again talks to purchase most of 21st Century Fox, and now it looks like the deal will go through.
 Disney would acquire everything from Fox except for the Fox broadcast network, Fox Sports, and Fox News.
 That would leave Fox’s gigantic library of film and TV shows in the hands of Disney, and at first blush, that may seem like a boon for fans.
 Personally, I sparked at the idea of A New Hope, the only Star Wars movie Fox still owns, coming to Disney and possibly leading to a Blu-ray box set of non-special edition Star Wars movies.
 Others immediately got on board with the idea of the X-Men and Fantastic Four universes now belonging to Marvel Studios, which is owned by Disney.

 But look at the broader picture and you see a far more troubling landscape.
 The number of major studios would go down from six to five, and 20th Century Fox, and especially its subsidiaries like Fox Searchlight Pictures, would now belong to Disney, a studio that subsists primarily on franchises as well as a refusal to make any R-rated movies.
 It’s true that Disney has released R-rated movies in the past through subsidiaries like Touchstone and Miramax, but there’s no sign Disney would restart those divisions, especially when they’ve become so successful by avoiding R-rated fare.
 In exchange for getting more toys in the toy box, the box ends up getting smaller.
 Yes, the X-Men can now meet up with the Avengers on the big screen, which is neat, but the ramifications of that opportunity comes with less freedom for creatives, and ultimately, hurts fans as well.